Danforth Series in Tarragon

 Building a sofa with a silhouette that will maintain its appeal over time is important.
 We think the Danforth hits all the right notes.
 Contrasting khaki piping amplifies its crisp lines.
 The profile is intentionally softened, ever so slightly, by curving the arms to "design out" an otherwise boxy profile – after all, the human form is not a box – and by "designing in" back cushions that actually cushion.
-We chose a subtle greyed out colour, a coniferous green, which reflects the landscape we see all around us.
+Shown here in a greyed out colour, a coniferous green, which reflects the landscape we see all around us.

 Select contrast Khaki piping (as shown) or matching Tarragon.

 Each sofa, demi sofa, and love seat includes two matching toss cushions.

 • Fabric: 100% textured polyester and extremely resilient

 • Seat cushions: high density foam with dacron wrap

 The Danforth is available in a full compliment of sizes.
 The sofa has three seat and back cushions, like the demi sofa.
 The love seat has two, and the chair has one.
 Only the lengths are different, all other dimensions and design details are the same.

 • Sofa: 84" long x 37" deep x 38" tall

 • Demi Sofa: 73" long x 37" deep x 38" tall